Florida Homestead Law and Homestead Exemption

 Book a Consultation

-A property qualifies for homestead protection when three conditions are met.
+A property qualifies for homestead creditor protection in Florida when three conditions are met:

 1. The owner must intend the property as a permanent residence.
 Florida law does not require a minimum number of days in the state each year.
 The test is intent, supported by objective evidence: a Florida driver’s license, voter registration, vehicle registration, tax return filing address, and local professional relationships such as doctors and accountants.
 A person can maintain a second home elsewhere as long as Florida remains the primary residence.
 Filing a Declaration of Domicile with the clerk of court provides supporting evidence but is not required.